ULHPC/tutorials/advanced/CUDA/README.md

 Solutions to some of the exercises can be found in the [samples sub-directory][3].

-The tutorial is based on the Nvidia course "Fundamentals of accelerated computing with CUDA C/C++".
+The tutorial is based on the Nvidia DLI course "Fundamentals of accelerated computing with CUDA C/C++".

 More information can be obtained from [the guide][1].